 I have included a photo which compares my first official octopus with the sample one I did using leftover wool to experiment with the pattern.
 There are very strict rules around the materials and construction of Octopals to ensure they are safe to give to tiny at risk babies.
 It has been really interesting getting my head around a few new ways of doing things.

-The next step is to send them off, once the second one is finished, and keep my fingers crossed that they pass the quality control tests.
+The next step is to send them off, once the second one is finished, then keep my fingers crossed that they pass the quality control tests.
 I will let you know how they get on.